fastapi/fastapi/docs/en/docs/help-fastapi.md

 There you can select "Releases only".

-Doing it, you will receive notifications (in your email) whenever there's a new release (a new version) of **FastAPI** with bug fixes and new features.
+By doing it, you will receive notifications (in your email) whenever there's a new release (a new version) of **FastAPI** with bug fixes and new features.

 ## Connect with the author